 What is Energy Efficiency?

-This multifaceted approach not only culminates in discernible financial benefits by lowering energy expenditures for occupants but also extends its positive influence to the environment by curtailing the overall ecological footprint associated with energy production and utilization in housing complexes.
+This approach not only lowers energy costs for residents but also benefits the environment by reducing the ecological footprint of energy production and use in housing complexes.

 The Significance of Energy Efficiency in Public Housing